Working together to achieve positive outcomes

 The Commonwealth Environmental Water Office (CEWO) celebrated 10 years of delivering water for the environment in the MDB in 2018.
 Download a flyer which showcases some of these achievements and view how the CEWO has used their water in each catchment and what that water for the environment has achieved.

-- Independent Observer Report – Northern Connectivity Event – This report was commissioned to assess how government agencies and operators managed this environmental flow through the system.
+- Independent Observer Report – Northern Connectivity Event (PDF 759.8 KB) – This report assess how government agencies and operators managed this environmental flow through the system.
 Monitoring and evaluation insights are included in the report.

 - Northern Connectivity Event Updates – Read updates and a final report on the outcomes of the Northern Connectivity Event by the Commonwealth Environmental Water Office.

 - MDBA Review of compliance – Northern connectivity Event – The Murray-Darling Basin Authority undertook a review of the Northern Connectivity Event to assess the effectiveness of the governance and management arrangements in place, and operational activities, processes and procedures implemented to ensure compliance with the temporary water restriction rules.

 - Use of water for the environment in NSW: Outcomes 2017-18 – the department’s Environment, Energy and Science division’s report provides a summary of the ecological outcomes achieved across NSW in 2017-18, including the Northern Connectivity Event.

 Additional Northern MDB unregulated flow events were protected in early 2018 through the use of a temporary water restriction under s.
 324 of the Water Management Act 2000.
 Protection of this flow event benefited town water supplies, communities and the environment.
 Read about the outcomes of the March-April 2018 s.
 324 Event (PDF 1.2 MB).